salazarr-js/three-app/packages/docs/src/guide/01-introduction/03-first-scene.md

   <ThreeAppSandbox :scripts  />
 </ClientOnly>

-> This is a port of the [three.js - Creating a scene](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) tutorial.
+> This is based on the [three.js - Creating a scene](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) tutorial.

 ## 📝 Setup your template